 Bird banding at Merry Lea is part of the nation-wide MAPS program established by IBP.
 The goal of the MAPS program is to determine the different roles survivorship (how long a bird lives) and productivity (how successful a bird is at producing offspring) have in fluctuating bird populations.

-Merry Lea runs two bird banding stations as a part of the MAPS program.
-Dr. David Miller established the program in 2002 and it continued under the direction of Dr. Lisa Zinn.
+Merry Lea currently runs one bird banding station as part of the MAPS program.
+Dr. David Miller established the program in 2002 and continued under the direction of Dr. Lisa Zinn until 2017.
 Currently, Carol Good-Elliott oversees bird banding research with the help of community volunteers and Goshen College interns.

 Read more about bird banding at Merry Lea